Asus Laptop

 In the next step, we will remove the SSD, RAM, and wireless card.

-Remove one screw securing the SSD and takes it out from the M.2 slot.
+Remove the screw securing the SSD and take it out of the M.2 slot.

 Remove the yellow cable.
-The cable is used to connect the motherboard and USB board.
+The cable is used to connect the motherboard and the USB board.

 Remove all screws securing the heat sink and cooling fan.

 The yellow label is the Asus warranty label.
-If you damage it, you may avoid the warranty.
+If you damage it, you may void the warranty.

-Remove all cables connecting the motherboard, including LCD cable, touchpad cable, keyboard cable, and speaker cable.
+Remove all cables connecting the motherboard, including the LCD cable, touchpad cable, keyboard cable, and speaker cable.

 Remove all screws securing the motherboard.